almin/almin/README.md

 ## Why?

-Now, We can implement web application with Flux or Redux etc...
+Now, We can implement web applications with Flux or Redux etc...

-But, I often hear the story that is "Control flow of Flux/Redux is cool, but where to implement domain logic."
+But, I often hear a story that "Control flow of Flux/Redux is cool, but where to implement domain logic."

-I think that the people skip to Flux/Redux from MV* pattern.
+I think that people skip to Flux/Redux from MV* pattern.

 > MV* --> ( HOLE ) --> Flux/Redux(CQRS+EventSourcing)